What are practical ways to depend on God alone?

 One day, the disciples asked Jesus who was the greatest in the kingdom of heaven.
 Jesus answered with an illustration: “He called a little child to him, and placed the child among them.
 And he said: ‘Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever takes the lowly position of this child is the greatest in the kingdom of heaven’” (Matthew 18:2–4).
 One quality of children is that they are dependent on others for their well-being.
 God’s children should share that quality of depending on their loving Heavenly Father for everything they need.

-Recommended Resources: Faith: Depending on God, LifeGuide Topical Bible Studies and Logos Bible Software.
+Recommended Resource: Faith: Depending on God, LifeGuide Topical Bible Studies

 How can I learn to trust in the faithfulness of God?